These Are The Coloradans Allegedly Involved In Storming The U.S. Capitol On January 6

 Robert Gieswein, Woodland Park

-The 24-year-old Woodland Park man faces four charges, including Assaulting, Resisting, or Impeding Certain Officers Using a Dangerous Weapon.
-During the Capitol breach, he’s accused of encouraging people to break into the building, intimidating and assaulting U.S. Capitol Police officers with a baseball bat and spraying aerosol towards officers from a black canister.
+The 24-year-old Woodland Park man was arrested on four charges, including Assaulting, Resisting, or Impeding Certain Officers Using a Dangerous Weapon.
+He ended up accepting a plea deal and was sentenced to four years in federal prison on two counts of assaulting, resisting or impeding officers.
+During the Capitol breach, Gieswein encouraged people to break into the building, as well as intimidated and assaulted U.S. Capitol Police officers using a baseball bat and some kind of aerosol irritant.
 Law enforcement has identified him as a member of the Three Percenters militia.
-Based on the seriousness of the charges against him, a judge had ordered that Gieswein remain jailed until his preliminary hearing.
+Based on the seriousness of the charges against him, a judge ordered that Gieswein remain jailed until his preliminary hearing.
 He was arrested on January 18, 2022.

 Jennifer Horvath, Colorado Springs